St. Lucie Inlet Preserve State Park

 A NOTE FROM THE MANAGER

-Spring is in the air at St. Lucie Inlet Preserve State Park.
-The fish are biting and the beaches are beautiful this time of year.
-Come take a walk on the beach and watch the waves roll ashore or take a leisurely stroll along the boardwalk and enjoy our self-guided plant walk.
-Simply pick up a plant ID brochure at the Ranger Station kiosk and match the number on the boardwalk railing with the corresponding number in the brochure.
-Then, return the brochure at the end.
+Come enjoy a summer visit to one of Florida’s hidden gems.
+With over 2 miles of undeveloped Atlantic coast beach and 4.5 miles of bustling nearshore reef, the preserve has been known to put on quite a nature show.
+Take a walk on the secluded beach and watch the shorebirds scurry as the waves roll ashore.
+Bring your favorite fishing pole, or take a leisurely stroll along the boardwalk and enjoy our self-guided plant walk.
+Simply pick up a plant identification brochure at the Ranger Station kiosk and match the number on the boardwalk railing with the corresponding number in the brochure to identify the plant.
+Then return the brochure at the end.
 Simple and fun.

-Come visit soon, and enjoy “…the Real Florida.”
+Come beat the heat with a dip in the ocean and enjoy "...the Real Florida.”

 Note: Tram service to the beach operates every weekend and state holidays 10:00 a.m. - 4:00 p.m.